IND v NZ: Wankhede pitch report, Mumbai weather ahead of semi-final World Cup match

-India vs New Zealand: Wankhede Stadum pitch report, Mumbai weather ahead of Cricket World Cup semi-final
+India vs New Zealand: Wankhede Stadium pitch report, Mumbai weather ahead of Cricket World Cup semi-final

-India are set to take on New Zealand in the first semi-final of the ICC Cricket World Cup 2023 in a call back to the previous edition of the tournament.
+India are set to take on New Zealand in the first semi-final of the ICC Cricket World Cup 2023 in a rerun of the same fixture from the previous edition of the tournament.

-Team India on Wednesday has the chance to wipe out heartbreaking memories from the 2019 Cricket World Cup in which they were routed by the Black Caps in the semi-final in Manchester.
+Team India on Wednesday have the chance to rewrite the heartbreaking memories of the 2019 Cricket World Cup where they were routed by the Black Caps in the semi-final in Manchester.

-This time, India has finished the group stage and come out as the only unbeaten side.
-New Zealand have just about made it to the last four, as they had five wins in nine matches.
+This time India have dominated the group stage as the only unbeaten side in the tournament.
+New Zealand, on the other hand, made it through into the last four with five wins from nine matches.

-The meeting between the two teams during the group stage of the tournament had ended on 22 October, with India winning by four wickets.
+The group stage meeting between the two teams came on 22 October, with India winning by four wickets.

 Wankhede Stadium pitch report

-The game is expected to begin at 2pm local time on Wednesday and will be played at Wankhede Stadium.
+Wednesday’s semi-final will begin at 2pm local time and is being played at the iconic Wankhede Stadium in Mumbai.

-The toss will be key, as fielding first is recommended at the iconic stadium in Mumbai.

-Red soil at the Wankhede Stadium is known to generate a formidable bounce and dew can later turn out to be a major factor.
-Team captains thus prefer to chase than bat first.
+The red soil at the Wankhede Stadium is known to generate formidable bounce and dew can later turn out to be a major factor.
+As a result captains tend to prefer to chase rather than bat first.

-The pitch at Wankhede, however, has also earlier helped batters post huge totals.
+The pitch at Wankhede is nonetheless batter-friendly, and has helped teams post some huge totals in the World Cup so far.

 Mumbai weather report